Asymptotic exponential moments of two-dimensional additive functionals above subcriticality: Asymptotic recursions

-We close Section~\ref{sec:=0} by proving that the range of $\mathfrak C(\varphi)$ is $\R$, when $\varphi$ ranges over bounded functions with compact support and satisfies $\int\varphi=0$.
 Recall that $\mathfrak C(\varphi)$ is defined by \eqref{def:Cphi}.
-For the following proof, we work with the class of functions given by
+We close Section~\ref{sec:=0} by a specialized version of the property that the range of $\mathfrak C(\varphi)$ is $\R$ as $\varphi$ ranges over bounded, compactly supported functions with $\int\varphi=0$.
+For the proof, we work with the following class of functions: